Test Your Equipment

 Check out the touch pads and PB-6s by using the touch pad meter.
 Make sure all the connectors are free of corrosion and they look new.
 Make sure it takes some force to plug them into the touch pad meter.
 Press on the pad / button and all the bars should light on the meter.
 With no touch, all the bars should be out.
 Touch pad meter directions are availbe via our online manuals.

 Check out the Start System.
 Make sure the audio works and it will sound the beep.
-Make sure the strobe fires (remember it takes about 20 seconds to charge the strobe).
+Make sure the strobe fires.
 The last step is to locate the “timer start” output and plug the SJ-25 cable into the Start System.
 The other end will plug into the female connector on the touch pad meter.
 When the horn sounds on the Start System, the bars on the touch pad meter will flash on.
 The pulse is very short so it will not display on the meter for very long.

 Now do a visual check on the large black connector that plugs the Timer to the Touch pads or buttons.
 There are a lot of gold pins.
 Are these pins gold?
 If they are green or black, there may be corrosion building up preventing the touch pad or button signal from getting to the Timing Console.